 Art & Design

-The Department has two large well-equipped specialist rooms with an adjoining kiln room and is led by Mr Hordern, an Art specialist, and Head of Facility and Ms MacNaughton, an Art specialist and by the Faculties Technician Alice Foxen.
-Producing consistently good results, the Department ensures all schemes of study cover the traditional aspects of Art and Design, material topics such as painting, sculpture and printmaking, whilst recognising the need to teach specific contemporary skill sets in digital media and photography.
+It produces consistently excellent results, above national averages.
+The Department ensures all schemes of study cover the traditional aspects of Art and Design, material topics such as painting, sculpture and printmaking, whilst recognising the need to teach specific contemporary skill sets in digital media and photography.

 The teaching of A Level Art and Design at Christ’s is broad and contemporary, seeking to immerse students in an environment where their creativity is challenged and where outcomes reflect personal choices and attitudes.
 The course features both technical teacher-led workshops and independent project time; allowing students to realise ambitious and present well thought out responses.
 At Christ's we follow the OCR examination board syllabus.

-The A2 course follows a similar structure but requires students to be much more independent in their approach.
-Students will explore ideas of personal significance and as such will need to demonstrate good research and sound justification in their project portfolios.
+Students will explore ideas of personal significance and as such will need to demonstrate good research and sound justification in their project portfolios and very independent in their approach.

 Homework will involve both research and practical tasks, it is expected that for each lesson studied 1 hour of homework will also be completed.
-Pupils are expected to demonstrate an interest in Art and Design outside of school, actively visiting galleries and exploring the work of other artists.
-Pupils have 5 lessons a week and every opportunity to work in the Department outside of lessons in numerous extra-curricular activities.
-Many pupils who study Art and Design at A Level go on to pursue careers in the creative field and study a diverse range of university subjects.
+Students are expected to demonstrate an interest in Art and Design outside of school, actively visiting galleries and exploring the work of other artists.
+Students have every opportunity to work in the Department outside of lessons in numerous extra-curricular activities.
+Many students who study Art and Design at A Level go on to pursue careers in the creative field and study a diverse range of university subjects.

 ENRICHMENT & EXTRA-CURRICULAR